petitnau/algoml/README.md

 redeem() {}
 ```

 To compile the tinybond contract, follow the instructions in the [Using the AlgoML compiler](#using-the-algoml-compiler) section.
+For more information on how the contract is compiled, see the [How an AlgoML contract is compiled](/src/README.md) section.

 ## AlgoML use cases